 - Passionflower – This is a perennial climbing vine native to the U.S. It’s available in powder or leaf form.
 This herb can be used in powder form in smoothies or cereals as an added benefit.
 It is very calming and soothing to the body and mind.
 This herb is great for anxiety, stress, and depression.
 I keep this on hand during the winter months.
 This herb is so effective at calming the mind, it can be used to treat insomnia as well.
 It is highly effective in managing anxiety with no adverse side effects.
 Bonus – passionflower stimulates libido and curbs drug addiction.

-Compared to Kratom (another herb being presented as a natural anti-depressant), Dr. Axe shows the following on his website:
+Kratom is another herb being presented as a natural anti-depressant.
+Dr. Axe shows the following on his website:

 I haven’t done any research on Kratom so to be continued with that herb.
 This is a relatively new herb for me.
-I’m still learning about it, but hope to have a blog on it soon so stay tuned.
+I’m still learning about it but I hope to have a blog on it soon so stay tuned.

 - Skullcap – Like lemon balm, this is also part of the mint family.
 This herb has two different varieties, the American and the Chinese.
 American skullcap is what you want to treat depression as this variety is shown to be a nerve tonic to help with anxiety.
 Skullcap contains antioxidants which makes it great at reducing anxiety or any oxidative stress such as depression.

 - Catnip – Similar to catmint (catnip is stronger), this herb is native to southern and eastern Europe.
 This herb has a host of benefits.
 Click Here to learn more.
 Catnip is a mild sedative and has a soothing effect on the central nervous system.
 It’s been known to ease anxiety and help with sleep aiding in stress relief and depression.
 Regular use of this tea helps with nervousness and irritability.
-Catnip relieves depression, irrational fears and worries, relaxes the muscles, and relieves headaches.
+Catnip relieves depression, irrational fears, and worries.
+It relaxes the muscles and relieves headaches.

 - Rooibos – Rooibos is also referred to as “red bush”.
-This herb is part of a family of plants that grows in South Africa.
+This herb is part of a family of plants that grow in South Africa.
 Similar to catnip, rooibos also has a soothing effect on the central nervous system.
-It is a long term herbal remedy for headaches, irritability, disturbed sleeping patterns, insomnia, nervous tension, stress, hypertension, panic attacks and even mild depression.*
+It is a long term herbal remedy for headaches, irritability, disturbed sleeping patterns, insomnia, nervous tension, stress, hypertension, panic attacks, and even mild depression.*

 You can’t go wrong with herbs when it comes to treating depression.
-I’ve named a few of the best, but all herbs contain antioxidants and free radical fighting compounds which aids against depression and the winter blues.
+I’ve named a few of the best, but all herbs contain antioxidants and free radical fighting compounds that aid against depression and the winter blues.
 Drink herbal tea and you’ll be well on your way to fighting and ridding yourself of the winter blues.